-If you need to duplicate a page to save yourself time or to test the workings of your site, you have a few options.
+If you need to duplicate a page or post to save yourself time or to test the workings of your site, you have a few options.
 While you could go through the page, copying parts of it to the new draft page, it won’t copy everything exactly as you need it.
 You can copy the code to a new page, and we will show you how to do that, though there are easier ways.
-Plugins which duplicate everything including metadata, post settings, SEO optimisation, images, and more, make creating a clone very simple.
+Plugins that duplicate everything including metadata, post settings, SEO optimisation, images, and more, make creating a clone very simple.

 Applying these methods will let you quickly get to the difficult bit of creating the post, without the hassle of getting the page just right.
 It also makes sure that things are working as intended, let’s review the options.